What is the most important question that you have about your Bichon Frise? The question that keeps you awake at night, worrying about your little one?

 On occasion, when Lucky wandered away at home, my mother would play their organ as loud as it would go, to show her the way home.
 So I played our organ loudly, for at least an hour, to no avail.
 No Lucky.

 We lived in the country and we searched everywhere we could, but did not find her.
 I was panic stricken!
+It was late fall and getting cold.
 My parents would never forgive me if I lost her!

 For three days, I worried, asked friends to keep an eye out for her and prayed that we would find her.
 On the third day, I received a phone call from a family who lived over a mile away.

 They had found Lucky wandering near their home, looking lost.
 She had been in their basement for the last three days!
 Safe from the cold weather and with food and water.

 Knowing what I do now, I would have taken the simple measure of keeping Lucky on a leash when she went out.
 She was blind, in an unfamiliar place and she needed some help.
 With just a little knowledge, I could have avoided a near tragedy!
 I just didn’t know any better.

 I’ve learned a lot about dogs over the years, and I’d love to share what I’ve learned with you.

 Perhaps I can help you have a smoother ride with your dog and help you avoid some of the problems that dog owners sometimes have.

 - Perhaps you have a Bichon Frise or another little white dog with tear stains and you’d like to know what to do about them.

 - Or you are single or retired and would like to have a little companion to go kayaking, biking or in your backpack when you go to summer fairs.